Cognitivism

 Encoding

-Michela (2020) defines encoding as the process of information that is being rehearsed in the working memory getting moved into long term memory.
-Pieces of information are connected to already known information in schemas within the brain.
-This is critical for recalling information later because when one piece of information is activated, it will activate the connected information in the schema as well.
-The process of adding or linking new information to existing information is called elaboration.
-This linking process also helps ease the learning process because it is easier to make sense of new information using the familiar structure of something they have learned in the past.
+Michela (2020) defines encoding as the process through which information rehearsed in working memory is transferred into long-term memory.
+New pieces of information are connected to existing knowledge structures, or schemas, within the brain.
+This connection is essential for later recall—when one piece of information is activated, it can trigger related concepts within the schema.
+The process of adding or linking new information to existing knowledge is known as elaboration.
+This linking not only strengthens memory but also supports understanding, as learners can make sense of new information through the familiar frameworks they already possess.

 Cognitive Load